Quick Take

 Size, Appearance, and Behavior

 The European goldfinch is a small passerine bird, measuring 4.7 to 5.1 inches long and weighing 0.4 to 0.7 ounces, with an 8.3- to 9.8-inch wingspan.
 Males and females look similar, with red face masks and black and white heads.
 However, males have larger face masks that extend behind their eyes.
-This species also have brown bodies with white underparts and black and yellow wings.
+This species also has brown bodies with white underparts and black and yellow wings.

 These goldfinches are social birds, forming monogamous pairs during breeding and flocks of up to 40 individuals during winter.
 They communicate with each other through melodic songs.
 Their calls are tinkling trills and twitters, which sound like “teLLIT-teLLIT-teLLIT.”
 Goldfinches are diurnal, and this species spends its day covering an extensive range in search of food.
 At night, they roost in groups in trees or bushes.

-The European goldfinch measures from 4.7-5.1 inches and weighs 0.4-0.7 ounces.
+The European goldfinch measures from 4.7 to 5.1 inches and weighs 0.4 to 0.7 ounces.

 ©Martin Pelanek/Shutterstock.com